utdata/rwd-mastery-assignments/military-surplus/rubric-wb.md

 ## Some guidance as you tackle this

-- After you import the data, don't forget to filter it by the date.
-We only want records for 2015 forward.
+- After you import the data, don't forget to filter by state (Texas) and by the date (only from 2015 through 2020).
 - Have a single tab for importing and cleaning the data, then build new tabs from that using "Start from tab".
 Each tab typically has only one goal or "answer".
 (You don't need tabs for "FOOD FOR THOUGHT" items.
 Just think on those as story ideas.)
 - Similarly, it might make sense to create tabs for each local agency that filters for that agency (started from the cleaned data).
 Then you can build subsequent tabs from the agency tab to find your answers.
 - Keep your tab names short.
 You'll run out of room if you don't.
 (It's a bug.)